Bijective Cremona transformations of the plane: Birational permutations on rational surfaces

-Now applying Proposition~\ref{prop:Galoi2Cover2}, we get that for any $h\in\Aut(X)$ induces an even permutation on $X(k)\setminus B(k)$ where $B:=V(f)$.
+Now applying Lemma~\ref{lem:Galoi2Cover2}, we conclude that every $h\in\Aut(X)$ induces an even permutation on $X(k)\setminus B(k)$ where $B=\{f=0\}$.
 Hence, to finish the proof for $d=2$, it suffices to show $h$ induces an even permutation on $B(k)$.
-Since $f$ has degree $2$, $B$ is a conic in $\bP^2$, so the result follows from Corollary~\ref{cor:conicBundle_v2}.
+Since $B$ is a conic in $\bP^2$, this follows from Lemma~\ref{lemma:keyFact}.

+\item[Case~$d=3$.]
+Let $g\in\Aut(X)$ and assume that its action on $X(k)$ has order a power of $2$.
+Then Lemma~\ref{lem:powerOf2}~\ref{powerOf2_fixpoints} implies that $g$ has a fixed point $p\in X(k)$.
+If $p$ does not lie on any $(-1)$-curve of $X_{\overline{k}}$, then $g$ lifts to the blow-up $\Bl_p(X)$ which is a del Pezzo surface of degree~$2$.
+Then the result follows from Case~$d=2$ proved above and Theorem~\ref{thm:parityBirMapIntro}.

+Suppose $p$ lies on exactly one $(-1)$-curve $L$.
+Then $L$ is defined over $k$ and invariant under $g$.
+Contracting $L$ gives a del Pezzo surface $X_4$ of degree $4$, and $g$ descends to an automorphism of $X_4$.
+Then the result follows from Proposition~\ref{prop:delPezzo_4d8} and Theorem~\ref{thm:parityBirMapIntro}.